dolphinnext/rnaseq/docs/usage.md

 ### `--three_prime_clip_r2 [int]`
 Instructs Trim Galore to re move bp from the 3' end of read 2 _AFTER_ adapter/quality trimming has been performed.

-## Library Prep Presets
-Some command line options are available to automatically set parameters for common RNA-seq library preparation kits.

-> Note that these presets override other command line arguments.
-So if you specify `--pico --clip_r1 0`, the `--clip_r1` bit will be ignored.

-If you have a kit that you'd like a preset added for, please let us know!

-### `--pico`
-Sets trimming and standedness settings for the _SMARTer Stranded Total RNA-Seq Kit - Pico Input_ kit.

-Equivalent to: `--forward_stranded` `--clip_r1 3` `--three_prime_clip_r2 3`

 ## Skipping QC steps